beccacauthorn/beccacauthorn.github.io/_posts/2020-01-11-unit-1-data-storytelling-project.md

 ![kdeplot](/img/kdeplotworldcupteams.PNG)

 Due to the World Cup being a knockout competition, most teams will not play the same number of matches.
 This situation can create survivor bias.
-Additionally, there are a greater number of teams with aN average age of 27 and 28, which can also create bias in terms of the number of wins we see in this age range.
+Additionally, there are a greater number of teams with an average age of 27 and 28, which can also create bias in terms of the number of wins we see in this age range.

 ![scatterplot](/img/scatterplotworldcupteams.PNG)